 This is a common upgrade for K bikes and relatively easy to do.
-It takes roughly an hour or so and the kits I have include everything you need: a working low mile 50A alternator (over $900 new from BMW!), heavy duty electrical cable, ring terminal and complete, easy to follow instructions.
+It takes roughly an hour or so and the kits I have include everything you need: a working low mile 50A alternator (over $1,100 new from BMW!), heavy duty electrical cable, terminal and complete easy to follow instructions.
 You don't need to be an electrical whiz to do this.

-My 1993 K1100LT came from the factory with a 32 amp alternator.
+For example, my 1993 K1100LT came from the factory with a 32 amp alternator.
 After performing this upgrade I'm now able to run a higher wattage headlight bulb, a pair of 70 watt fog lights, an MP3 CD head unit, a heated jacket liner, heated boot insoles, and heated grips with no problems.
-If I tried running all of that with my old alternator my battery would be dead before I could ride 100 miles.
+If I tried running all of that with my old alternator my battery would be dead before I could ride a few dozen miles.

-The table below shows which bikes came with a 32A alternator and which bikes came with a 50A alternator:
+The table below shows which bikes came from the factory with a 32A alternator and which bikes came with a 50A alternator:

 If you'd like a 50 amp alternator, you can email me by clicking this link:

-Coolant Reservoir: If you have an early K75 or K100 that has a hose with hose clamps on the side of the coolant reservoir then you will also need to replace the coolant reservoir as the 50 amp alternator is slightly longer than the 32 amp one.
+IMPORTANT - Coolant Reservoir: If you have an early K75 or K100 that has a clear hose with hose clamps on the side of the coolant reservoir then you will also need to replace the coolant reservoir as the 50 amp alternator is slightly longer than the 32 amp one.